awsdocs/aws-php-developers-guide/doc_source/sns-examples-subscribing-unsubscribing-topics.rst

 Create an object containing the SubscriptionArn parameter, specifying the ARN of the subscription to unsubscribe.
 Pass the parameters to the unsubscribe method of the AWS.SNS client class.

-To call the unsubscribe method, create a promise for invoking an Amazon SNS service object, passing the parameters object.
+To call the unsubscribe method, create a promise for invoking an |SNS| service object, passing the parameters object.
 Then handle the response in the promise callback.

 **Imports**